 Most chemical sunscreen formulas require multiple chemicals to block both UVA and UVB rays.
 And, the more chemicals that are used, the greater the chance there is of irritation and toxicity.

-My Homemade Sunscreen recipe does contain zinc oxide because it is a very good broad-spectrum sunscreen and has healing properties for the skin – it is great for skin irritations and rashes.
+My DIY Sunscreen recipe does contain zinc oxide because it is a very good broad-spectrum sunscreen and has healing properties for the skin – it is great for skin irritations and rashes.

 Having a vineyard means we are in the sun a lot of each day!
 I make our sunscreen to reduce the risk of skin cancer in myself and the children – not to mention signs of aging like wrinkles!

 - Melt beeswax in boiler.
-At the same time, bring 1 cup of water to a boil (we use the microwave).
+Not shown, at the same time, bring 1 cup of water to a boil (we use the microwave).
+Photo 1

 If you’ve tried HOMEMADE SUNSCREEN or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.